jpreardon/good-morning-display/WORKLOG.md

 - Finish refactoring the MTA code (for now).
 - Use strict mode for main.js.
 Fixes #39

+The MTA stuff is looking pretty good.
+There's still work to be done, especially with the settings (which I don't have right now).
+I think that will be one of the last steps because I'm still not 100% sure how I want to do it.
+So, I think I'll do a bit of design work first...

+I'm thinking about creating a "micro" display first which incorporates some very limited weather, bikes, and trains.
+This is going to be a bit of a challenge.
+I also want to be able to show more than one train station.
+Since this is for me, I'm going to go for two.
+As for the question of how "micro" this should be, I'll target the iPhone 6/7/8 size (375x667).

+- First draft of "micro" display with all data.
+Related to #24

 ### 2021-02-21

 Read a bit of "You Don't Know Java Script" last night and this morning.
 Should have read this years ago.